-Once the ingredients are weighed place the sugar, butter, and salt into the bowl of an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.
-This step helps aerate the dough and introduces the air bubbles that produce a light cookie.
+Weigh the sugar, butter, and salt into the bowl of an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.

-The flour is added and the dough is mixed on low speed until all the flour is mixed in and the dough starts to come together.
+Add all the flour and mix on medium-low speed until the flour is mixed in and the dough starts to come together.
 The dough will initially appear crumbly, but eventually come together into large pieces.
-Mixing the flour in on low speed is important to prevent the development of too much gluten.
+Mixing the flour in at low speed is important to prevent the development of too much gluten.